Mazurel/android2nix/README.md

 ## Known issues

-- Gradle plugins need to be filled manually in `additional-deps.list` (can be fixed)
-- Some files may not be avaiable from local maven repo as they are filtered by extension.
-If some extension is missing, please add it to `generate/url2json.sh`.
+- Sometimes `generate` may file on generating urls due to timeout, you will need to rerun it again.
 - Sometimes dependencies are loaded correctly.
-In this case you need to add them manually.
+In this case you need to add them manually to the `additional-deps.list`, see chapter below.
 - Gradle witness breaks when you are using local repo (can be fixed)

 ## Possible fixes for issues